poweroftim/ucs-hcl-api-tool/README.md

 ---

 ## Description
-If you have a few different B200 blades in your UCS environment, validating hardware against the UCS HCL site can be a hassle.
+Use case: If you have a several different blade models in your UCS environment, validating the hardware of each blade with a specific ESXi version on the UCS HCL site (https://ucshcltool.cloudapps.cisco.com/) can be a pain.

-Instead, this script will do it for you.
+To save time, this script will do it for you.
 The high-level steps are...

 1. Login and query the UCSM environment (blades only for now).
-2. Identify the script which VMware ESXi version you want to install on the blades.
+2. Identify which VMware ESXi version you want to install on the blades.
-3. Identify which firmware version you want to upgrade to.
+3. Identify which firmware version (host firmware package) you want to upgrade to.

 ---